Sierra Nevada Adventures Multi Day Rides

 Great Western Canyons

-The Great Western Canyons (GWC) dual sport adventure is a remote off-road route for serious dual sport adventure riders.
+The Great Western Canyons (GWC) dual-sport adventure is a remote off-road route for serious dual sport adventure riders.
 The (GWC) ride explores the great river canyons on the western slope of the Sierra Nevada from the Yuba River, American River, Cosumnes River, Mokelumne River to the Stanislaus River Canyon.
-The (GWC) route uses mostly un-paved remote dirt roads through beautiful wooded forest and spectacular river canyons.
-Many of the remote dirt roads have been in place for decades and some have significant history dating back to the California Gold Rush.
+The (GWC) route uses mostly unpaved remote dirt roads through beautiful wooded forest and spectacular river canyons.
+Many of the remote dirt roads have been in place for decades and some have a significant history dating back to the California Gold Rush.

-The (GWC) was created by Sierra Nevada Adventures (SNA) from a life-time of exploring the wild, rugged and scenic locations in the Sierra Nevada wilderness.
-(SNA) have combined the perfect combination of twisty single-lane patched paved roads, remote dirt roads and rugged, narrow two-track dirt roads with steep grades, exposed corners and no warning signs and no guard rails.
-The (GWC) offers a less-travelled path for the serious dual sport adventure rider looking to experience the wild and scenic great river canyons on the western slope of the Sierra Nevada.
+The (GWC) was created by Sierra Nevada Adventures (SNA) from a lifetime of exploring the wild, rugged and scenic locations in the Sierra Nevada wilderness.
+(SNA) have combined the perfect combination of twisty single-lane patched paved roads, remote dirt roads, and rugged, narrow two-track dirt roads with steep grades, exposed corners, and no warning signs and no guard rails.
+The (GWC) offers a less-traveled path for the serious dual-sport adventure rider looking to experience the wild and scenic great river canyons on the western slope of the Sierra Nevada.